BadalNagpal/BadalNagpal/README.md

 ## Hi, I'm Badal ☁️

-### 🔭 A developer who thinks like a philosopher, competes like an athlete, and analyzes like a psychologist</br>
+### 🔭 A developer who's a random mxi of a philosopher, an athlete and a psychologist</br>

 🧠​ Developer from New Delhi, India.
 Efficient with backend development of Software Products</br>